microprediction/building_an_open_ai_network/docs/press.md

-Ours is an untried invisible hand, admittedly, with ``dainty pinkies that never weighed anchor in a storm''.
+Ours is an untried invisible hand, admittedly, with *dainty pinkies that never weighed anchor in a storm*.